01. Mesothelioma Survival Rate

 What Is Malignant Mesothelioma Survival Rate?

-Survival rate references the percentage of people that survive for a certain amount of time after diagnosis.
+Survival rate references the percentage of people that are alive a certain amount of time after a mesothelioma diagnosis.
+It is often discussed alongside life expectancy and prognosis.
+These are all related terms describing survival information.

 02. Factors Impacting Survival